 Accommodations are very important when traveling solo.
 I understand that a hotel can be the most expensive part of the trip, so you want to keep it in the budget.
 Personally, spending more on a hotel in the city center is always worth it.

 If you end up staying further from the center it can majorly impact your trip altogether.
 Staying in an area that has few shops, bars, and restaurants can make you feel lonely and isolated.

 Top Sarajevo Hotel Picks

 - Hotel Old Sarajevo– I stayed in this wonderful Bosnian boutique hotel located in the old town.
 It came with free wifi and a delicious breakfast.
 They serve real cooked egg omelets and these amazing potato pasties.
 Traditional breakfast is also an option on the table.
-The staff are incredibly helpful.
+The staff is incredibly helpful.
 If you want to feel spoiled in Sarajevo, go for it!
 I highly recommend this hotel.

 - Malak Regency Hotel – If you are looking for a fancy luxury hotel in Sarajevo, this is the one for you.
 It’s located centrally and has lots of amenities.
 It’s not overly priced for a 5-star hotel.
 I have heard a couple of fellow solo travelers praising it, so I have decided to give you this tip.

 Best of Where to Eat in The Balkans

 Bosnia, in general, might pose some challenges for vegetarians and even more so, for vegans!
 Personally, I eat fish and no other meat, so I had no problems finding delicious food.
 Be mentally prepared if you a woman who enjoys veggie-based cuisine!
 Another local insight is payment culture.
 Most places only accept cash.